swcarpentry/good-enough-practices-in-scientific-computing/index.md

 > it always comes down to "just give me a Word document with tracked changes," or similar.
 > There's always a least common denominator who just isn't going to be on board for writing like this.

-and from [Jenny Bryan][bryan-rebuttal]:

-> Text is an area of consistent agony for me,
-> even when collaborating with people who have bought in to plain text,
-> version control, etc.
-> It is exacerbated when I have a collaborator who has never even heard of line endings or encoding.
->
-> Those plain text files we all love?
-> If you've got people editing or even opening/closing them on different platforms,
-> possibly with locale set to something other than US English,
-> things can get weird.
-> Line endings cycle through \n, \r\n, and \r and "smart quotes" drive you crazy.
->
-> Then you get large and uninformative diffs or the dreaded �.

 We therefore recommend:

 *   *Either:*